yhayat1/python-labs/Automation-Scripting/LAB01-Simple-CLI-Tool/README.md

 By the end of this lab, you will:
 - Understand how to use `argparse` to build command-line tools
 - Accept and validate input from the user
-- Build a simple calculator CLI that performs actions based on input
+- Build a simple calculator CLI that performs arithmetic operations
+- Learn to handle errors gracefully (e.g., division by zero)

 ---